umd-lib/umd-web-static-files/README.md

 ### base/networkpolicy.yaml

-The following addition to the "base/networkpolicy.yaml" file enables port 80 on the "foobar-static-files" pod to be reached from anywhere:
+The following addition to the "base/networkpolicy.yaml" allows enables port 80 on the "foobar-static-files" pod to be reached from anywhere:

 ```